alan-turing-institute/data-safe-haven/docs/source/deployment/security_checklist.md

 #### SREs are isolated from one another

-- Check that users cannot copy files from one SRE to another one in the same SHM
+- Check that users cannot copy files from one SRE to another one.
-    - Log in to an SRD in SRE A as the research user using the web client.
+    - Connect to an SRE A workspace as the research user using the web client.
     - In a separate browser window, do the same for SRE B.
-    - Attempt to copy and paste a file from one SRE desktop to another
+    - Attempt to copy and paste a file from one SRE workspace to another

 ```{attention}
 {{white_check_mark}} Verify that: copy-and-paste is not possible
 ```

 - Check that the network rules are set appropriately to block outgoing traffic
-- Visit the portal and find `NSG_SHM_<SHM ID>_SRE_<SRE ID>_COMPUTE`, then click on `Settings > Outbound security rules`
+- Visit the portal and find the Network Security Group resource `shm-<SHM ID>-sre-<SRE ID>-nsg-workspaces`, then click on **{menuselection}`Settings --> Outbound security rules`**

 ````{attention}
 {{camera}} <b>Verify that:</b>